Congratulations! You’ve made it to the finish line.

 The agent’s commission is the biggest chunk of the closing cost you need to pay.
 However, it’s negotiable and typically paid from the proceeds of your house sale.
 Likewise, don’t forget to contact your agent to negotiate the fees.
 In total, you are expected to pay the real estate agent commission that ranges from 4% to 6% (listing agent commission + buyer’s agent commission which costs 2% to 3% of the total sales price).

-To put this in perspective, as per the typical home value in Rhode Island, you may have to spend $17,500-$26,500 in commission.
+To put this in perspective, as per the typical home value, Rhode Island state real estate commission may amount to $17,500-$26,500 in commission.

 15. Recording Fee